 ...great fear… [KJV] …thoroughly frightened… [Phillips]…gripped with great fear… [NASB]

 What was it that caused these people to react in such a way?
 What did Jesus do?

 Jesus had simply sailed across the Lake of Galilee to the region of the Gerasenes.
-As He had landed with His disciples He had been confronted with a demon-possessed man - a man that no one had been able to control.
-Jesus had freed the man and for a reason known only to Himself, He had granted the demon’s request to go into a nearby herd of pigs rather than go into the Abyss [bottomless pit].
+As He had landed with His disciples, He had been confronted with a demon-possessed man - a man that no one had been able to control.
+Jesus had freed the man, and for a reason known only to Himself, He had granted the demon’s request to go into a nearby herd of pigs rather than go into the Abyss [bottomless pit].
 The pigs had been driven mad and rushed down a steep slope plunging into the lake and drowning.
-The pig shepherds had gone and spread the news of what had happened all around.
+The pig shepherds had gone and spread the news of what had happened.
 A crowd had come to see what had happened for themselves.

 These people from the region of the Gerasenes had undoubtedly felt the anger or disgust of Jews for making a career out of such unclean animals, but Jesus had not criticized them for their profession.
 It was not the loss of their property or investment that caused them to be afraid of Jesus.
 If anything, that would have made them angry.

 Jesus had actually helped them.
 They had been unable to control these two men [Luke only mentions one man, but Matthew tells us there were two].
 These men were a danger to themselves and others.
 Now they were delivered and ready to be productive members of society.